Futurama (video game): Release

-Swedish game developer Unique Development Studios had acquired the rights to develop the game in September, along with planned handheld game liquor-up Bender for Game Boy Color, meant to be released in 2002, but which was never produced.
+Swedish game developer Unique Development Studios had acquired the rights to develop the game in September, along with planned handheld game for Game Boy Color, meant to be released in 2002, but which was never produced.
 A GameCube version was also announced after game was delayed to financial year of 2003.

 The game was showcased at E3 in May 2003.

-The GameCube version was later confirmed to be cancelled in United States at August 2003, due to the console's slow and low sales.
+It was released on PlayStation 2 and Xbox in Europe on August 1, 2003.
+In Australia on August 8, while in North America, it was released on August 13.
+That same month, the GameCube version was later confirmed to be cancelled in United States, due to the console's slow and low sales.
 While there were debates about the European release, with IGN claiming its release during the game's launch, It was ultimately cancelled due to similar reasons a month prior.

 Reception

 Futurama received "mixed" reviews from critics.
 A video game review aggregator Metacritic. critics praised game's cutscenes and humor, but Gameplay was generally criticized.

 Gameplay was generally considered lackluster, though the cutscenes were described in Wired as "side-splitting".

 Douglass C. Perry from an American video game and entertainment media website IGN gave the game 6.7 out of 10, and praised game's story, Cel-shaded visual, sound design, cutscenes, voice-acting and its performance, though criticized its cheap and unforgiving AI, poor collision detection, punishing and frustrating difficulty, shoddy controls, and overall bearable roughness and distinct lack of polish in both playability and graphic finesse of the gameplay.

 Tim Tracy of an American video game and entertainment media website GameSpot gave 4.9/10 (Poor).
 Though praised voice-acting, cutscenes, Cel-shaded visual, writing and plot overall, criticized was camera and targeting (aiming) system.

 Alex Porter of Maxim said: "It's too bad that clunky controls and eh game play stay forever buried in a time lock of dull sloppiness."

 Russian magazine Strana Igr gave the game 6.5 out of 10, calling the game ordinary and uninteresting.

-Many of the show's fans had agreed with the gameplay being mediocre.